Phone: +86 10 8518 8858 ext. 3322

 PhD, Princeton University

-Professor Mei Jianping is a professor of finance at CKGSB and director of the CKGSB Real Estate Research Institute.
+Professor Mei Jianping is a Professor of Finance at CKGSB, Associate Dean for Alumni Affairs and CKGSB Development Foundation, and Director of the CKGSB Real Estate Research Institute.
 His major areas of research include international asset pricing and real asset finance.

 Mei earned a PhD in Economics from Princeton University and BS in Mathematics from Fudan University.
 He has taught at the University of Chicago, Princeton University, New York University, Tsinghua University, University of Amsterdam, Bocconi University and Hong Kong University of Science and Technology.